Breast Explant in Augusta, GA

 How Long Will My Breast Explant Results Last?

 Many patients who were experiencing negative symptoms after their breast implant surgery have found that breast explant allowed them to feel healthy and well once more.
 After the implants are removed, they are gone forever.
 This means that the results of your breast explant will be permanent.

 Breast explant surgery is an excellent option for patients struggling with sickness or discomfort that they believe could be caused by their breast implants.
-At Southeastern Cosmetic Surgery, Dr. Troy Austin is adept at assisting patients to return to a state of ease with breast explant surgery.
+Our team of skilled plastic surgeons is adept at assisting patients to return to a state of ease with breast explant surgery.
 Our team has already helped countless patients in and around Evans, GA with their breast implant removal.
 Now, we are ready to do the same for you.
 To learn more and schedule your consultation, do not hesitate to contact us.